NehGuk/21-javascript2-ca/readme.md

 - Create a functioning user interface that allows for viewing, posting, editing and deleting social media content.
 - Social API routes require authorisation via JWT (JSON Web Tokens).
 You will need to register an account and login to access your token.

+## Restrictions

+- Required functionality must be implemented in original, pure JavaScript.
+- A CSS Framework may be used to build the application UI.

 ## Built with

 - HTML